-The walk downhill was obviously a doddle compared to coming although we had to be careful in some areas as steep wet and downhill made it a bit slippery in places.
-It was also a great opportunity to have a close look at the plant life surrounding the track although there must be every shade of green it was also interesting to see the little purple berries as well as the various mosses and ferns.
+The walk downhill was obviously a doddle compared to coming, although we had to be careful in some areas as steep wet and downhill made it a bit slippery in places.
+It was also an excellent opportunity to have a close look at the plant life surrounding the track.
+However, there must be every shade of green; it was also interesting to see the little purple berries as well as the various mosses and ferns.

-Directly across the road from the Lookout track was the Bridle Track with the Motorhome parked well off the road and plenty of room for others we decided that we would also walk this track.
-Although it was with some trepidation as we set off worried again that the track would climb into the sky’s and beyond.
-This track however mostly follows the road so it’s reasonably level and quite well formed.
+Directly across the road from the Lookout track was the Bridle Track with the Motorhome parked well off the highway and plenty of room for others we decided that we would also walk this track.
+Although it was with some trepidation as we set off worried again that the trail would climb into the sky’s and beyond.
+This track, however, mostly follows the road, so it’s reasonably level and quite well-formed.

-Even though it’s only across the road from the Lookout Track the path leads you through a quite different setting with more water courses alongside and under the path although a number of these were dry so these must only flow on days of heavy rainfall.
+Even though it’s only across the road from the Lookout Track, the path leads you through an entirely different setting with more watercourses alongside and under the path.
+However, a number of these were dry, so these must only flow on days of heavy rainfall.

-We arrived at the lookout point on this track as you can see it looks like a couple of rickety bits of wood that have been nailed together against some trees on a rocky outcrop but once you stand on it you realise that it’s more solid than it looks from the track.
-From the lookout you can see the road below and it is really quite surprising how the noise carries up the valley.
+We arrived at the lookout point on this track as you can see it looks like a couple of wobbly bits of wood that have been nailed together against some trees on a rocky outcrop, but once you stand on it, you realise that it’s more substantial than it looks from the track.
+From the Lookout, you can see the road below, and it is really quite surprising how the noise carries up the valley.

-The track deteriorates from the lookout becoming just a single lane footpath through the forest so we decided that we had well and truly achieved our 10,000 steps already for the day and headed back to the motorhome to carry on the journey.
+The track deteriorates from the Lookout becoming just a single lane footpath through the forest.
+Hence, we decided that we had well and indeed achieved our 10,000 steps all ready for the day and headed back to the Motorhome to carry on the journey.

-I know I keep repeating myself about the plant life along these tracks but in the ever changing world of the rain forest it’s really interesting to see such a variety.
+I know I keep repeating myself about the plant life along these tracks, but in the ever-changing world of the rain forest, it’s fascinating to see such a variety.

-As you can see on the fallen tree quite a number of people have had their “Zen” moments here with the numerous rock piles upon it.
+As you can see on the fallen tree, quite a several people have had their “Zen” moments here with the numerous rock piles upon it.

 The Thunder Falls became our penultimate stop on the way through the Haast Pass and these where probably the most impressive of all the waterfalls we encountered through the pass with an absolute torrent of water cascading over the cliff face.